some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The header format allows transporting more than one SOME/IP message in a single UDP packet.
-The SOME/IP implementation can easily identify the end of a SOME/IP message by means of the SOME/IP length field.
-Based on the UDP lengths field SOME/IP can determine if there are additional SOME/IP messages in the UDP packet.
+The SOME/IP implementation shall identify the end of a SOME/IP message by means of the SOME/IP length field.
+Based on the UDP length field, SOME/IP shall determine if there are additional SOME/IP messages in the UDP packet.

 .. feat_req:: 🎯
     :id: feat_req_someip_584